vj-presidio/specif-ai/README.md

 ## 📝 Version Controlled Requirements Management Made Easy

 Specifai is a powerful desktop application built to streamline and organize your project requirements.
-With Specifai, users can create a unified directory where all essential files are not only accessible and editable but also seamlessly synced with platforms like OneDrive, Dropbox, or any git-enabled local folder.
-This setup allows users to point to specific artifacts and data sources in a version-controlled environment, making collaboration and tracking effortless.
+With Specifai, users can create a unified directory where all essential files are not only accessible and editable but also seamlessly synced with platforms like OneDrive, Dropbox etc. This setup allows users to point to specific artifacts and data sources in a version-controlled environment, making collaboration and tracking effortless.
 Our goal is to enhance your development workflow by integrating seamlessly with the tools you already use, without adding complexity or obstacles.

 ## 🗺 Roadmap

-- [ ] Advanced BRD-PRD linking capabilities.
+- [x] Advanced BRD-PRD linking capabilities.
+- [ ] Agentic Workflow.
 - [ ] Enhanced collaboration features.
 - [ ] Custom template support.
-- [ ] v2.0 - Web version with enhanced collaboration capabilities.

 ## 🤝 Contributing